Stocks and News

 2022…$386,400

-*Existing home prices first peaked in July 2006 at $230,200, according to NAR.
-You can play around with the numbers but generally you’re talking there was then a ‘formal’ decline of 30%, peak to trough, nationally, after the summer of ’06, before the big rebound.
-Today we are up to $413,800 (June 2022).
+*Existing home prices first peaked in July 2006 at $230,200… according to the NAR.
+You can play around with the numbers but generally you’re talking a ‘formal’ decline of 30%, peak to trough, nationally, after the summer of ‘06, before the big rebound.
+We were up to $426,900 in June 2024.

 Source: realtor.org